ascoarchitect/ebs-volume-resize/README.md

   - Have the SSM agent installed and running
   - Have an instance profile allowing SSM operations
   - Be in a running state
+- **CloudWatch Agent**: The automation depends on the CloudWatch Agent being installed and configured
 - **Resize Timing**: There's a delay between volume resize and filesystem extension (30 seconds)
 - **Cost Considerations**: This solution uses:
   - CloudWatch alarms (per alarm pricing)